caoxiaolong0521/PHBS_MLF_2019_Project/README.md

 ### A.2 Explanations about Professor's Comments/Questions

-* **Based on your Learning curve, the test accuracy is always 100%, I am wondering if you are making any mistakes. ** **Answer**:
+* **Based on your Learning curve, the test accuracy is always 100%, I am wondering if you are making any mistakes.** </br>

+**Answer**:
 * In previous version, we defined our own function to plot the learning curve, but we found the **train accuracy** was always very close to 100% (*the test accuracy is about 85%*) because of some round-off errors, so we gave up this idea and decided to use the predefined method `sklearn.model_selection.learning_curve`.
 * In current version, for the new learning curve, the **train accuracy**(black line) is not always 100% (if we magnify the picture we can see *the value is approximately 98% - 99%*).
 Maybe there is some over-fitting in our model, but as the test accuracy (red line) is higher that 85%, we think the degree of over-fitting is acceptable.